 - 47% say that hiring managers are currently not held accountable for interviewing a diverse pool of candidates.

-- 3 out of 4 American job seekers are selectively seeking out companies that are outspoken about empathy, diversity, and breaking down discrimination barriers.
+- 3 out of 4 American job seekers selectively seek out companies that are outspoken about empathy, diversity, and breaking down discrimination barriers.

-As a recruiter, you have the opportunity to set an example and be a catalyst for change.
-By educating recruitment teams, committing to an ongoing review of processes, and actively working to add inclusivity at every level, recruiters can overcome this challenge.
+As a recruiter, you can set an example and catalyze change.
 Technology, like an applicant tracking system, can help recruiters do this in a few ways:

 - Rethink existing recruiting and hiring processes – diverse interview panels will help recruiters hold each other accountable.
 Data-based reporting can help keep recruiters on track to their diversity goals.

-- It allows you to comb through recruiting trends using talent analytics and reporting methods.
+- It allows you to combine recruiting trends using talent analytics and reporting methods.
 This helps you determine where hiring biases have been the most prevalent.
 In turn, it helps you avoid following this same pattern.

 6. Standing Out in a Volatile Market